 Lycoming County 7 new COVID-19 cases

-Clinton County sees 9 new cases, Sullivan 1 case
+Clinton County sees 12 new cases, Tioga 3 new

-HARRISBURG-The Pennsylvania Department of Health today confirmed as of 12:00 a.m., September 17, that there were 234 new cases, in addition to 733 new cases reported on Sunday, September 20 for a two-day total of 967 additional positive cases of COVID-19, bringing the statewide total to 150,812.
+HARRISBURG-The Pennsylvania Department of Health today confirmed as of 12:00 a.m., September 21, that there were 234 new cases, in addition to 733 new cases reported on Sunday, September 20 for a two-day total of 967 additional positive cases of COVID-19, bringing the statewide total to 150,812.
 All 67 counties in Pennsylvania have cases of COVID-19.

 The percentage of recovered cases today is 82 percent.
 Individuals who have recovered is determined using a calculation, similar to what is being done by several other states.
 If a case has not been reported as a death, and it is more than 30 days past the date of their first positive test (or onset of symptoms) then an individual is considered recovered.